-“Hyperpigmentation (or pigmentation, as it’s commonly referred to) occurs when melanocytes are hyperactive or there is a high concentration of melanocytes, which can be caused by exposure to UV rays, hormonal changes, skin issues such as picking at the skin or acne, medication, inflammation and heredity,” explains cosmetic physician Dr Van Park.
+“Hyperpigmentation (or pigmentation, as it’s commonly referred to) occurs when melanocytes are hyperactive or there is a high concentration of melanocytes.
+This can be caused by exposure to UV rays, hormonal changes, skin issues such as acne, medication, and inflammation,” explains cosmetic physician Dr Van Park.

-“The evidence of pigmentation can be lighter or darker than normal skin colour, patchy, uneven or discoloured-looking skin,” continues Jenny Millar, Babor Brand Manger.
+“The evidence of pigmentation can be lighter or darker, patchy, uneven or discoloured-looking skin spots,” continues Jenny Millar, Babor Brand Manger.

-UV-induced: also know as sunspots, age spots or liver spots.
-According to Park “UV-induced discolouration is light to brown in colour and usually appears on the face, chest and hands.
+These are also known as sunspots, age spots or liver spots.
+According to Park, “UV-induced discolouration is light to brown in colour and usually appears on the face, chest and hands.
 They tend to be small and dark.
-Freckles, which are also caused by the sun, can be a varying in brown, red or black pigments and appear on the face, chest and arms.”
+In addition, freckles, which are also caused by the sun, can be a varying in brown, red or black pigments and appear on the face, chest and arms.”

-Melasma: most commonly occurs during pregnancy or a surge in hormones.
+Melasma most commonly occurs during pregnancy or a surge in hormones.
 “It is light to medium brown in colour and is inconsistent in size.
-It commonly appears on cheeks, sides of face, upper nose, above the lip and forehead,” says Park.
+It commonly appears on cheeks, sides of the face, upper nose, above the lip and forehead,” says Park.

-“Pigmentation can be remedied in a number of ways, depending on the type experienced and the underlying cause.
-Discuss options with your doctor or skincare specialist, like laser therapy, chemical peels and topical creams,” suggests Millar.
+“Pigmentation can be remedied in a number of ways, depending on the type and underlying cause.
+Discuss options, like laser therapy, chemical peels and topical creams, with your doctor or skin care specialist,” suggests Millar.

-Similarly, Samantha Menzies, Advanced Dermal Therapist at Face Plus Medispa, Bondi Beach, recommends IPL, skin needling with the DermaPen 3 or active facials, such as the Ultra Radiance MD Radiance Plus.
+Similarly, Samantha Menzies, Advanced Dermal Therapist at Face Plus Medispa, Bondi Beach, recommends IPL, skin needling with the DermaPen 3 or active facials.

-According to Park, it is important to consider that Fraxel and IPL can be great treatments for those with skin type II [fair], but for those with skin type III or above , it may not work as well.
+However, according to Park, it is important to consider that Fraxel and IPL can be great treatments for those with skin type II [fair], but for those with skin type III or above [medium to olive], it may not work as well.
 “The problem is that this type of pigment is generally too light to treat, but dark enough for us to see with the naked eye.
 Hence, most of my patients come in saying that it makes their face look ‘dirty’.”

-When salon treatments aren’t an option or you simply want to maintain your treatments results, there are always at-home brightening products that will help even out skin tone and counteract melanin production.
+When salon treatments aren’t an option or you simply want to maintain your treatments results, there is a range of at-home brightening products that’ll help even out skin tone and counteract melanin production.

-Of course, the ultimate pigmentation prevention arrives by way of sunscreen, according to all three skincare specialists.
+Ultimately, the best pigmentation prevention arrives by way of sunscreen, according to all three skincare specialists.
+So really, there’s no better excuse to slip slop slap!
 Click here to see a few of our favourite sunscreens.